akretion/ooorest/README.md

 show_in_app GET         /:model_name/:id/show_in_app(.:format) ooorest/rest#show_in_app
 ```

-For instance you can get the list of OpenERP users with:
+For instance you can get the list of Odoo users with:
 ```
 GET /ooorest/res-users.json
 ```